 Dr. Summers understands the role of diet in overall health better than most.
 With a degree in nutrition and a passion formed in watching those closest to him fall ill, due in large part to diet, it has become a mission of his to establish protocols to help his patients find their easiest path to optimal holistic health.
 Listed below are some of the revolutionary practices Dr. Summers utilizes, and links to the pages that detail them more.

-To schedule an appointment for any of the aforementioned services, simply give us a call!
-Dial 208-887-4747 or press the button below!
+To schedule an appointment for any of the aforementioned services, book online now, or simply give us a call!
+Dial 208-887-4747 or press a button below!